core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Congestion Control ## {#ssec-server-side-congestion}

-In order to not cause congestion, the server should conservatively control the sending of multicast notifications.
+In order to not cause congestion, the server ought to conservatively control the sending of multicast notifications.
 In particular:

-* The multicast notifications MUST be Non-confirmable.
+* The multicast notifications MUST be Non-confirmable messages.

-* In constrained environments such as low-power, lossy networks (LLNs), the server should only support multicast notifications for resources that are small.
-Following related guidelines from {{Section 3.6 of I-D.ietf-core-groupcomm-bis}}, this can consist, for example, in having the payload of multicast notifications as limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see {{Section 4 of RFC4944}}) is used.
+* In constrained environments such as low-power, lossy networks (LLNs), the server SHOULD only support multicast notifications for resources whose representation is small in size.
+Following related guidelines from {{Section 3.6 of I-D.ietf-core-groupcomm-bis}}, this can consist, for example, in having the payload of multicast notifications as limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame when using IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN) (see {{Section 4 of RFC4944}}).

 * The server SHOULD provide multicast notifications with the smallest possible IP multicast scope that fulfills the application needs.
 For example, following related guidelines from {{Section 3.6 of I-D.ietf-core-groupcomm-bis}}, site-local scope is always preferred over global scope IP multicast, if this fulfills the application needs.
 Similarly, realm-local scope is always preferred over site-local scope, if this fulfills the application needs.
 Ultimately, it is up to the server administrator to explicitly configure the most appropriate IP multicast scope.

 * Following related guidelines from {{Section 4.5.1 of RFC7641}}, the server SHOULD NOT send more than one multicast notification every 3 seconds and SHOULD use an even less aggressive rate when possible (see also {{Section 3.1.2 of RFC8085}}).
-The transmission rate of multicast notifications should also take into account the avoidance of a possible "broadcast storm" problem {{MOBICOM99}}.
+Furthermore, a goal for an appropriate transmission rate of multicast notifications is the avoidance of a possible "broadcast storm" problem {{MOBICOM99}}.
 This prevents a following considerable increase of the channel load, whose origin would be likely attributed to a router rather than to the server.

 ## Cancellation ## {#ssec-server-side-cancellation}